PDF Output

 PDF (Portable Document Format) is a format designed by Adobe in early 1990.
+This page describes some expriments related to PDF files.

 PDF and Postscript share several features: